operator-framework/enhancements/enhancements/upstream-downstream-repository-split.md

 As an OLM developer, I want to backport specific changes to the previous [n-2] downstream release branches.

 #### Build from downstream
-As an OLM developer, I want to build release artifacts for downstream
+As an OLM developer, I want to build release artifacts for downstream.

 ### Implementation Details